BestSpark687090/nes-emulator/urls/README.md

 hey, these files are like... really big. if you do wanna try it here's how:

+(if you take these for yourself please credit me btw)

 ## on a chromebook?

 simple. (ish)